 public-repo-2, only invite those who interact with these two repos; as you add more apps, invite more users (if necessary).

 Second, when do you want NG SAST to run?
 Will you scan all pull requests/merge requests, or will you only scan your main/master branch?
-You could also choose to scan based on whether you consider a change to be a fix or a new feature.
+You could also choose to scan based on whether you consider a change a fix or a new feature.

 Please note that how you integrate NG SAST may depend on your application language.
 For example, Java applications require NG SAST to be added as a post-build action, while other languages are more flexible.

-Step 1: Configure Access to ShiftLeft
+Step 1: Configure access to ShiftLeft

 Currently, ShiftLeft supports SSO integrations with providers supporting the SAML v2.0 protocol.